 The Funds for assisting Abington Monthly Meeting families and individual members on a need basis for attending Independent Schools and for assisting those in financial need have been established over a period of more than 200 years.
 These funds are available, upon application to the Care of Members Committee, to those who are members in good standing.
-It is expected that to meet the definition of "member in good standing", the family or individual would probably include having been: a member of Abington Meeting for some years; an active participant in various committees of the Meeting; an attender at First Day School, Meeting For Worship and Meeting for Business; and generally part of the ongoing Spiritual Life and Support to others in the Meeting.
+It is expected that to meet the definition of "member in good standing", the family or individual would probably include having been: a member of Abington Meeting for some years; an active participant in various committees of the Meeting; an attender at First Day School, Meeting For Worship and Meeting.
 While financial contributions to the Meeting are highly desirable, there will be cases when that is not or has not been possible; past contributions should have been commensurate with personal financial resources and other obligations.
 Due to the application process there is likely to be some time before substantial assistance or scholarship aid could be granted.